wurstmineberg/usc/README.md

 6. Connect to the server.
 7. Give yourself operator access.
 8. From within Minecraft, run the [command](https://minecraft.gamepedia.com/Commands) `/function usc:init`.
-9. You will be teleported into a room with a sign.
-Wait until that sign says “done”, then exit the room through the new passage to your left.
-10. Assign players to teams:
-    * You can use the buttons on the wall to your right to randomize teams.
-    * You can also use the [`/team`](https://minecraft.gamepedia.com/Commands/team) command to assign players to teams.
-The available teams are shown on the signs.
+9. You will receive a book which you can use to change game options, assign players to teams, and unlock the game start.
-    * You can also toggle whether the [Ender dragon](https://minecraft.gamepedia.com/Ender_Dragon) participates using the lever.
-If she participates, she will form her own team.
-11. Once you as the admin are ready for the game to start, press the button in the other corner of the room.
-12. You will be teleported into your team lobby (or the main lobby if you're not in a team yet).
-You can continue to change team assignments using `/team`.
-Instruct the teams to pull the lever in their team lobby once they are ready to play.
-The game will start once all teams are ready and all players are either in a team or in spectator mode.
-13. [`/deop`](https://minecraft.gamepedia.com/Commands/deop) yourself to disable spawn protection.
+10. Once you're done setting things up, you should [`/deop`](https://minecraft.gamepedia.com/Commands/deop) yourself to disable spawn protection.